 It’s important to avoid applying too much of any retinoid product; more isn’t necessarily better and can often make the potential side effects an unwelcome reality.
 For example, the directions for prescription retinoid creams state to apply a pea-size amount, which is plenty.
 Applying more per use won’t get you better or faster results, but it can increase the chances of unwanted side effects.

-There is research showing that varying strengths of retinol and prescription retinoids are beneficial; with any type of retinoid, the “if a little is good, more must be better” mentality can backfire.
-Some people’s skin can tolerate higher amounts of retinoids, but it’s always best to begin with the lower strength to see how skin responds and then increase the concentration from there if results are positive.
-It is also fine to alternate between lower- and higher-strength retinoid products; for example, one night you can apply an over-the-counter retinol product and the next evening apply a prescription retinoid.
+Research has shown that varying strengths of retinol and prescription retinoids are beneficial; with any type of retinoid, the “if a little is good, more must be better” mentality can backfire.
+Some people’s skin can tolerate higher amounts of retinoids, but it’s always best to begin with the lower strength to see how your skin responds and then increase the concentration if results are positive.
+It’s also fine to alternate between lower- and higher-strength retinoid products; for example, one night you can apply an over-the-counter retinol product, and the next evening apply a prescription retinoid.
+[1, 2, 3, 4]

 - Rossetti D, Kielmanowicz M, Vigodman S, Hu Y, Chen N, Nkengne AOT, Fischer D, Seiberg M, Lin C. A novel anti-ageing mechanism for retinol: induction of dermal elastin synthesis and elastin fibre formation.
 Int J Cosmet Sci.
 2011;33(1):62-9.

 - Thomas J, Dixon T, Bhattacharyya T. Effects of Topicals on the Aging Skin Process.
 Facial Plast Surg Clin North Am.
 2013;21(1):55-60.

 - Mukherjee S, Date A, Patravale V, Korting H, Roeder A, Weindl G. Retinoids in the treatment of skin aging: an overview of clinical efficacy and safety.
 Clin Interv Aging.
 2006;1(4):327-348.